VivyTeam/vivy-components/README.md

 ## Running story book locally

-To serve the storybook just run `npm run storybook` which will serve locally on your machine via localhost.
+To serve the storybook just run `npm run serve` which will serve locally on your machine via localhost.

 ## Design